Biathlon: Shooting details

-Ear protection is not required during biathlon shooting as the ammunition used is usually subsonic.
+Ear protection is not required or generally used during biathlon shooting as the ammunition used is usually subsonic.
 An eyecup (blinder) is an optional feature of biathlon rifles.

 Competition format

 Individual

 The 20 km individual race [15 km for women] is the oldest biathlon event; the distance is skied over five laps.
-The biathlete shoots four times at any shooting lane (lanes 1–15 are in prone, while lanes 16–30 are for standing), in the order of prone, standing, prone, standing, totaling 20 targets.
+The biathlete performs four bouts or shooting stages at any shooting lane (lanes 1–15 are in prone, while lanes 16–30 are for standing), in the order of prone, standing, prone, standing, totaling 20 targets.
 For each missed target, a fixed penalty time, usually one minute, is added to the skiing time of the biathlete.
 Competitors' starts are staggered, normally by 30 seconds.

 A variation of the standard individual race, called short individual, was introduced during the 2018–19 Biathlon IBU Cup.
 The races are 15 km for men and 12.5 km for women, and for each missed target, 45 seconds will be added to the skiing time.